Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** To eat or drink something.
 **Sentence:** People consume more food during the harvest season.
 **Conversation:**
-A – How much food do you need for the village?
+A – How much food do you need for the village
 B – We consume a lot during the harvest, especially rice and vegetables.

 ---